ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/set-index-priority.dotnet.markdown

-﻿# Operations : How to Change Index Priorities
+﻿# Operations : How to Change Index Priority

 **SetIndexesPriorityOperation**  allows you to change an index priority for a given index or indexes.